MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a.md

 ## What is Q&A?
 Sometimes the fastest way to get an answer from your data is to ask a question using natural language.
 For example, "what were total sales last year."

 Use Q&A to explore your data using intuitive, natural language capabilities and receive answers in the form of charts and graphs.
-Q&A is different from a search engine -- Q&A only provides results about the data in Power BI.
+Q&A is different from a search engine -- Q&A only provides results about the data in Power BI datasets.

 ## Which visualization does Q&A use?
 Q&A picks the best chart or graph based on the data being displayed.
 Sometimes data in the underlying dataset is defined as a certain type or category and this helps Q&A know how to display it.
 For example, if data is defined as a date type, it is more likely to be displayed as a line chart.
 Data that is categorized as a city is more likely to be displayed as a map.